-He has consistently and methodically worked to forge bipartisan consensus in adopting policies to promote economic expansion, investment, innovation, competition and consumer choice.
-The Washington Post has called him, "an independent force at the FCC," while Broadcasting & Cable magazine described his tenure as "statesmanlike."
+McDowell has also been an official member of U.S. diplomatic delegations working on treaty negotiations and international conferences governing global spectrum and telecom policies.
+At the FCC and elsewhere, he consistently and methodically worked to forge bipartisan consensus in adopting policies to promote economic expansion, investment, innovation, competition and consumer choice.
+The Washington Post called him "an independent force at the FCC," while Broadcasting & Cable magazine described his tenure as "statesmanlike."
 His accomplishments include:

-* Leading efforts to put more of the airwaves into the hands of American consumers through the auction of exclusive use licenses previously used for television as well as unlicensed use of various frequencies including the TV "white spaces" and the 5 GHz band.
+- Leading efforts to put more of the airwaves into the hands of American consumers through the auction of exclusive use licenses previously used for television as well as unlicensed use of various frequencies including the TV "white spaces" and the 5 GHz band.
 As a veteran of the two largest wireless auctions in U.S. history, he worked for the FCC to adopt "flexible use" policies to maximize freedom for entrepreneurs and innovators.

-* Launching the campaign to rally international opposition against efforts by China, Russia, Iran, Saudi Arabia and other countries to regulate the economics, operations and content of the Internet through the International Telecommunication Union.
+- Launching the campaign to rally international opposition against efforts by China, Russia, Iran, Saudi Arabia and other countries to regulate the economics, operations and content of the Internet through the International Telecommunication Union.
 Seeing the need to employ a new geopolitical strategy, McDowell's seminal 2012 opinion-editorial in the Wall Street Journal sparked the creation of an international coalition to combat multilateral Internet regulation.
 Among other things, his work resulted in legislation being adopted unanimously by the U.S. House of Representatives and Senate in 2012.

-* Working from a 1-to-3 partisan disadvantage to bridge the divide, to negotiate and successfully secure the first federal entitlement reform in a generation through an overhaul of the FCC's $8 billion per year Universal Service subsidy program.
+- Working from a 1-to-3 partisan disadvantage to bridge the divide, to negotiate and successfully secure the first federal entitlement reform in a generation through an overhaul of the FCC's $8 billion per year Universal Service subsidy program.
 Reform of this complex program had eluded previous FCCs under both Republican and Democratic administrations.

-* Helping lead the massive 2009 digital television transition to a successful end as one of only three FCC commissioners.
+- Helping lead the massive 2009 digital television transition to a successful end as one of only three FCC commissioners.

-* Leading an effort to establish a ban on discriminatory practices in broadcast advertising resulting in the adoption of the first federal civil rights rule in a generation.
+- Leading an effort to establish a ban on discriminatory practices in broadcast advertising resulting in the adoption of the first federal civil rights rule in a generation.

-* Reviving stalled proceedings to allocate spectrum for wireless medical technologies such as those that allow victims of paralysis to regain use of their limbs.
+- Reviving stalled proceedings to allocate spectrum for wireless medical technologies such as those that allow victims of paralysis to regain use of their limbs.

-* Playing an integral role in the outcome of countless large corporate transactions including those involving satellite, media and wireless companies.
+- Playing an integral role in the outcome of countless large corporate transactions including those involving satellite, media and wireless companies.

-Immediately prior to joining the FCC, Commissioner McDowell was senior vice president for the Competitive Telecommunications Association (CompTel), an association representing competitive facilities-based telecommunications service providers and their supplier partners.
+Immediately prior to joining the FCC, McDowell was senior vice president for the Competitive Telecommunications Association (CompTel), an association representing competitive facilities-based telecommunications service providers and their supplier partners.
 There he led advocacy efforts before Congress, the White House and executive agencies.
-He has served on the North American Numbering Council (NANC) and on the board of directors of North American Numbering Plan Billing and Collection, Inc. (NBANC).
+He has also served on the North American Numbering Council (NANC) and on the board of directors of North American Numbering Plan Billing and Collection, Inc. (NBANC).

 Prior to joining CompTel in February 1999, McDowell served as the executive vice president and general counsel of America's Carriers Telecommunications Association (ACTA), which merged with CompTel at that time.